ragavsachdeva/chess-data-statistics/README.md

 ## Getting Started

-Assuming that you have a PGN file with some chess games, you can use:
+Assuming that you have a PGN file with some chess games, you can use: <br />
 [Analyser](/Analyser) - to extract meaningful data from the PGN file [Visualisations](/Visualisations) - to visualise the extracted data